crate/cratedb-examples/testing/native/python-pytest/README.md

-# Using "pytest-crate" with CrateDB and pytest
+# Using "pytest-cratedb" with CrateDB and pytest

-[pytest-crate] wraps the CrateDB test layer from [cr8], and provides a few pytest fixtures to conveniently make it accessible for test cases based on pytest.
+[pytest-cratedb] wraps the CrateDB test layer from [cr8], and provides a few pytest fixtures to conveniently make it accessible for test cases based on pytest.

-This folder contains example test cases demonstrating how to use the `crate`, `crate_cursor`, and `crate_cursor` pytest fixtures exported by [pytest-crate].
+This folder contains example test cases demonstrating how to use the `crate`, `crate_cursor`, and `crate_cursor` pytest fixtures exported by [pytest-cratedb].

 > [!TIP]
 > Please also refer to the header sections of each of the provided